emilianodellacasa/mongoid_revisions/README.md

 ### Added Attributes

-This gem adds to your Mongoid document the following attributes:

 - revision (read only)
 - tag
 - token (read only)

 ### Added Methods

-This gem adds to your Mongoid document the following methods:

 - revisions
 - tag_version